roman-lakhnov/sykell-fullstack-task/README.md

 ## Server Go+Gin

-Despite having zero experience with Go prior to this project, I developed the server component with Go, providing a RESTful API for analyzing web pages.
+Despite having zero experience with Go prior to this project, I developed the simple server with Go, providing a RESTful API for analyzing web pages.
 It uses the Gin framework for handling HTTP requests and in-docker MySQL for data storage.

 ### Features